How To Travel By Train In Sardinia: 10 Best Things To Know

-Traveling by train in Sardinia can be challenging sometimes.
-The island’s railways aren’t the most modern ones (though constant works are undertaken to improve the situation) and the trains lack upgrades as well.
-All in all, I continue thinking that renting a car is the best way to move around Sardinia.
+All in all, I continue thinking that renting a car in Sardinia is the best way to move around the island.
 You will have the freedom to go anywhere, no time restrictions, and a comfortable means of transportation.

 However, if for whatever reason, you can’t drive during your trip to Sardinia, you can count on public transportation (albeit at times lacking), which includes trains.
+I take the train in Sardinia regularly myself (even though I have a car), so I know all the tricks to make sure you have smooth journey.

 Here’s a list of things you should know about traveling by train in Sardinia.